 Partnerships are critical to the successful management of Headwaters Forest Reserve.
 In addition to professional partnerships, there are several informal partners and stewards that assist in the management of Headwaters Forest Reserve

-- California Department of Fish and Game (CDFG) has a conservation easement, and a management plan for the forest.
+- California Department of Fish and Wildlife has a conservation easement, and a management plan for Headwaters.
 The California state easement gives the state oversight responsibility to ensure "all human activities with the Headwaters Forest shall be consistent with the stated goals and purposes..."
-The CDFG represent the state's interest.
+The California Department of Fish and Wildlife represents the state's interest.

 - Pacific Coast Fish, Wildlife and Wetlands Restoration Association (PCFWRA) in coopertion with BLM staff, implements road removal and erosion control projects in the Headwaters Forest Reserve.